-Weblate currently supports Git (with extended support for GitHub pull requests, Gerrit and Subversion) and Mercurial as version control back-ends.
+Weblate currently supports Git (with extended support for GitHub pull requests, GitLab merge requests, Gitea pull requests, Gerrit and Subversion) and Mercurial as version control back-ends.

 1.11.1 Accessing repositories

 The VCS repository you want to use has to be accessible to Weblate.
 With a publicly available repository you just need to enter the correct URL (for example https://github.com/WeblateOrg/weblate.git), but for private repositories or for push URLs the setup is more complex and requires authentication.